dmalonas2/not_in_the_high_st/README.md

 * Quantity-based  (e.g. discount for buying X or more B items)
 * Threshold-based (e.g. discount for buying products that in total (and after the quantity-based discount has been applied) cost more than an Admin defined value)
 * ...potential to add more complex discount bundles

+## Code future improvements
+* Remove iterative sections of code in favor of lambdas and streams